 On the Assets and Locations tab in the Service Level Agreements application there are two other tabs, Assets and Locations, and Asset Types, both of which have a table window allowing multiple records to be entered.
 An example where this may be used is if the response times are faster for conference rooms than other parts of a building.

 In the Assets and Locations table the two fields are mutually exclusive, if you enter a location and the asset field already has a value it will be blanked, and vice versa.
 The Description field shows the description of either the asset or the location.
-If the SLA reference’s multiple locations and or assets, then the SLA will be a match if the Service Request’s location or asset exists in the SLAs Asset and Locations table.
+If the SLA reference’s multiple A physical place where assets exist and where work can be performed.
+More and or assets, then the SLA will be a match if the Service Request’s location or asset exists in the SLAs Asset and Locations table.
 Assets and Locations exist in hierarchies, there is no hierarchy search as there is in the Service Provider version of the Service Level Agreements application.

 If you use the Asset Types on the SLA, then it will be a match to the Service Request if the Service Request references an asset that belongs to one of the asset types referenced.
 If the asset has no asset type, then the SLA which references an Asset Type will not be a match.